Evel Knievel (2004 film)

-Evel Knievel is a 2004 American drama film directed by John Badham and written by Jason Horwitch.
-The film stars George Eads, Jaime Pressly, Lance Henriksen, Fred Thompson, Beau Bridges, Matt Gordon and Peter MacNeill.
+Evel Knievel is a 2004 American drama film directed by John Badham and written by Jason Horwitch, about American stunt performer and entertainer Evel Knievel.
+Based on the 2000 biography Evel Incarnate by Steve Mandich, the film stars George Eads as Knievel, with Jaime Pressly, Lance Henriksen, Fred Thompson, Beau Bridges, Matt Gordon and Peter MacNeill.
 The film premiered on TNT on July 30, 2004.
 The movie is well known for its many gaffes and inaccurate portrayal of Knievel and his career.

 Plot

-The film begins with Knievel preparing to jump the fountains at Caesars Palace in front of a large audience.
-A flashback to Butte, Montana in 1950,12 year old Bobby Knievel steals some hubcaps and then escapes on his bicycle before being caught and arrested.
+The film begins with Evel Knievel preparing to jump the fountains at Caesars Palace in front of a large audience.
+A flashback to Butte, Montana in 1950, 12-year-old Bobby Knievel steals some hubcaps and then escapes on his bicycle before being caught and arrested.
 In 1958, while working for the Anaconda Mining Company, he observes the lung damage affecting the older miners and resolves to make a living performing motorcycle stunts instead.
 He meets Linda Bork, whose friends advise her to stay away from him.
-They marry and have two children as Knievel's reputation as a stunt rider grows.
+They marry and have two children, Kelly and Robbie, as Knievel's reputation as a stunt rider grows.

-Knievel makes a deal to jump the fountains at Caesars Palace on New Years Eve 1967 (subtitled with the incorrect date of 1968 and using Lynyrd Skynyrd's 1974 song, Call Me the Breeze).
+Knievel makes a deal to jump the fountains at Caesars Palace on New Years Eve 1967 (subtitled with the incorrect date of 1968 and using Lynyrd Skynyrd's 1974 song "Call Me the Breeze").
 John Derek and his wife Linda Evans film the event.
 Knievel's assistant Bill tries to keep alcohol away from him but Knievel finds it and drinks some.
 He clears the fountains but tumbles off of his motorcycle from the force of the landing.
 He breaks many bones, including his pelvis, and falls into a coma.
 Linda stays with him at the hospital until he awakens.
 The doctors tell her that they have inserted metal rods to hold his bones in place and that Knievel will never be able to jump again but when he leaves the hospital he continues to tell the press that he will jump the Grand Canyon.
 Knievel fights with Linda over his desire to return to doing stunts.